w4shington-irving/rhabits/README.md

 # habit-tracker
-A simple visual habit tracker intended to be used as a widget.
+A simple visual habit tracker written in Rust